semsion/python-rag-pipeline/README.md

 This project implements a lightweight Retrieval-Augmented Generation (RAG) pipeline using Hugging Face Transformers, scikit-learn, Python, and PyTorch.
 The pipeline retrieves relevant context from a corpus and generates responses based on the context and query.

-See the steps below to get the project intialised, configured, and dependacies installed.
+See the steps below to get the project intialised, configured, and the dependencies installed.

 ## Setup